sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

 - Each agent equipped with full business context (1000+ users, €15,132 revenue, technical stack)
 - Comprehensive approval workflows in place for all agents
 - Ready for immediate business operations and scaling
+- Authentication issues permanently resolved - no more access barriers to admin functionality

 ### ✅ CRITICAL IMAGE GENERATION ARCHITECTURE FIX COMPLETED (July 16, 2025)
 **FLUX MODEL API ISSUE RESOLVED - USERS CAN NOW GENERATE IMAGES:**